inniti/fronnt/docs/deployment/README.md

 # Deployment

 ## Deploy with PM2
-As middle is nothing but a Node.js app, you can control it with PM2
+As fronnt is nothing but a Node.js app, you can control it with PM2

 ```
 pm2 start index.js